-Before we go any further, let’s pause to define what exactly a distributed energy resource is.
-As stated above, DERs are a synthesis of various existing energy resources that are collected and generated often independent of the existing power grid.
-Examples of DER technologies include battery storage, wind generating units, electric vehicle (EV) charging, rooftop photovoltaic solar, and more.
+As stated above, distributed energy resources (DERs) are technologies that comprise and compliment the personal energy ecosystem.
+Examples of DER technologies include battery storage, wind generating units, electric vehicle (EV) charging, rooftop photovoltaic solar, and smart home appliances such as thermostats.
 These technologies are modular and smaller than conventional means of generating electricity like power plants.
 Distributed energy resources offer an opportunity for utility providers to mitigate, minimize, and in some cases remove the need for additional power generation during days of peak usage.
 DERs can lower emissions and help utilities achieve 100% carbon pollution-free electricity objectives by 2035 in the U.S.

 The Value of DERs